roxywasiak/personal-portfolio-project/README.md

 A personal portfolio showcasing my web development work.
 For this portfolio I have used HTML and CSS to create and style my page.
 I have created links on the page which direct the user to my GitHub page showcasing the project.
-I have also added links which take you directly to my Github, LinkdIn Profile and Email if you would like to contact me.
+I have also added links which take you directly to my Github, LinkedIn Profile and Email if you would like to contact me.

 # Links to URL